domenicoindrio/wordpress_docker/README.md

 - This ensures the installation wizard doesn't fail due to the database being unavailable at startup.

 ### .env file
 The provided template is ready to use.
+Just replace the passwords fields marked with the `changeme` placeholder.

 For cloud or remote testing, you should:
 - Replace defaults password with stronger ones.